deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * As an example, Listing 15-21 shows the CustomVariable action method to define a default value for the id parameter that will be used if the URL doesn't contain a value.
 	Listing 15-21.
 Defining a default value for an action method parameter in the HomeController.cs file

+* There will always be a value for the id parameter (either one from the URL or the default), so I am to remove the code which deals with the null value.
+* This action method combined with the route I defined in Listing 15-21 is the functional equivalent to the route shown in Listing 15-22:
+    Listing 15-22.
+An equivalent Route

 ### Defining variable-lenght routes

 ### Prioritizing controllers by namespaces